-Our training program is a mix of informal "one the job" training combined with more formal training programs.
+Professionals at every level are expected to continuously expand and update their professional skills and knowledge.
+Our training program is a mix of informal "on-the-job" training combined with more formal training programs.
 Our informal training includes:

 - Working closely with senior professionals on projects.

-- Attending industry conferences, listening to company presentations including earnings calls, and other events.
+- Attending industry conferences, and listening to company presentations including earnings calls, and other events.

-- Conducting industry research outside of client matter to sharpen our industry knowledge and to showcase it to prospective clients.
+- Conducting industry research outside of client matters to sharpen our industry knowledge and showcase it to prospective clients.
 Working on these research projects is an excellent way to build industry knowledge and skills.

-- Employees have continuous access to industry periodicals, databases, and analytical tools (CapitalIQ, Bloomberg, etc.) for client projects as for personal skill development.
+- Employees have continuous access to industry periodicals, databases, and analytical tools (CapitalIQ, Bloomberg, etc.) for client projects and for personal skill development.

 Due to our size, Summit Ridge Group largely outsources the formal aspects of our training.
 Elements of our formal training include:

-- The American Society of Appraisers ("ASA") business valuation curriculum to ensure a solid foundation in valuation concepts.
+- The American Society of Appraisers ("ASA") business valuation curriculum ensures a solid foundation in valuation concepts.
 The ASA is considered the gold standard valuation credential.

-- The Wall Street Prep course to ensure everyone in the firm has consistent financial modeling skills that align with best practices.
+- The Wall Street Prep course ensures everyone in the firm has consistent financial modeling skills that align with best practices.

 - While not required, our Junior hires are encouraged to enroll in the Chartered Financial Analyst ("CFA") program.
 The CFA credential is generally considered the most difficult financial credential to obtain.

-- We also support employee participation in other formal training such as the Certified Professional Accountant ("CPA") program and others.
+- We also support employee participation in other formal training such as the Certified Professional Accountant ("CPA") program, Project Management Professional ("PMP") and others.